digidotcom/xbee_ansic_library/README.md

 Coding Style
 ------------
 -	In general, code additions should match the style of existing code.
+Old files used 3-space tabs to match a legacy codebase, but current preference is to use four spaces for indentation instead of tabs.

 -	When naming things in the global namespace (functions, macros, global variables) use a consistent prefix in the names.

--	Set tabs to 3 spaces and limit line length to 80 characters.
+-	Limit line length to 80 characters.

 -	Use Doxygen-formatted comments for functions, types, globals and macros.

 -	Always use curly braces ({ and }) after if and else statements.
 Follow style of existing files:

+        // Legacy style:
         if (foo)
         {
            do_bar();
         }
         else
         {
+           do_baz();
+        }

+        // Preferred style for new code:
+        if (foo) {
+            do_bar();
+        } else {
             do_baz();
         }